TranslationalML/PACSMAN_data/README.md

 micromamba env create -f https://raw.githubusercontent.com/TranslationalML/PACSMAN_data/main/conda/environment.yml
 ```

+The environment is also containing `dcm2niix` for conversion of a Nifti/JSON pair of files compliant to BIDS.

 ## Installation

 A `setup.py` file is provided such that you can easily install this package with `pip` without cloning the repository with the following command: